The math.max

 print("The maximum value in the array is: " .. max_value) -- Output: The maximum value in the array is: 12

-process the array elements as individual arguments, returning 12
+In this code snippet, `unpack` lets `math.max` process the array elements as individual arguments, returning `12` as the maximum.

-Error Handling with math.max
+Error Handling with `math.max`

 Understanding Input Types

-expects numeric inputs.
+It's essential to understand that `math.max` expects numeric inputs.
 If you inadvertently provide non-numeric values, the function will throw an error.
 Implementing error handling can help manage such situations gracefully:

 local status, message = pcall(function() return math.max("a", "b") end)